How to Get Rid of Vagina Pimples

 It can be very uncomfortable to wake up and find a pimple on the labia, especially in today’s society that places such a huge emphasis on blemish-free skin.
 However, the good news is that pimples down there are fairly common and most of the time, completely normal.

-Read more: Why is My Vagina Black?
+Read more: Why Does My Vagina Smell Like Iron?

 The area most likely to develop acne-like bumps is along the mons pubis or labia majora, since these are hair-bearing areas that are prone to folliculitis, says Dr. Natasha Bhuyan, a family physician at One Medical.
 These areas are more prone to folliculitis than the inner thighs and buttocks, but they can still pop up in those spots, too.
 The best way to treat them is with a topical antibiotic ointment.
 Then, wash the area regularly with mild soap and warm water.